DESTINATION ENTRY REQUIREMENTS

 Dolce Tempo: What to Expect

-Our walking activities allow you to leisurely explore local footpaths and paved walking paths, exploring authentic, local hidden gems.
-Get away from the crowds to experience the essence of your location, taking time to explore and experience your region on your own terms.
-Your day unfolds according to your agenda, not someone else's.
+Our walking activities allow you to leisurely explore local hidden gems and to get away from the crowds, experiencing the essence of your location on your own terms and at your own pace.
 Our easygoing daily routes typically include 2-3 hours of walking per day, approximately 2-7 miles.
-Your trip is fully supported with dedicated Trip Leaders, support vans and meticulously selected routes and a Backroads navigation app to offer guidance on the route.
+Your trip is fully supported with dedicated Trip Leaders, vans, meticulously selected routes and downloadable GPS files available for use on your own device.

 The terrain on this trip includes walking routes with a mix of village and archaeological site walks, Inca stone and trails and hard-packed dirt paths.
 Activities take place at elevations between 8,000 and 12,000 feet, which can make routes feel more challenging than the mileage may suggest.

 - Expertise and services of our experienced Trip Leaders